What is heat shrink tubing?

 minimum 8mm overlap over any existing insulation or connectors.

-If joining wires remember to slide the tubing onto one of the wires and keep out
+If joining wires remember to slide the tubing onto one of the wires and keep it

 Tip: Silicone lubricant spray can be applied to wires or cords to guide heat

-shrink over them without compromising the heat shrink material.
+shrink tube over them without compromising the heat shrink material.